pyinvoke/invoke/README.rst

 * Like many of its predecessors, it offers advanced features as well -- namespacing, task aliasing, before/after hooks, parallel execution and more.

-For documentation, including detailed installation information, please see http://pyinvoke.org.
+For a full feature list and documentation, including detailed installation information, please see http://pyinvoke.org.
 Post-install usage information may be found in ``invoke --help``.

 You can install the development version via ``pip install -e git+https://github.com/pyinvoke/invoke#egg=invoke``.